 Note This page is retained here in case some still use this now very old version of our program.
-We haven't supported or updated this version in over 10 years, and unlike DOS, we suspect that it is very difficult to find hardware that supports it.
-We long ago moved to EDM Mobile, which also runs on a no longer supported operating system but is still in use today by some hardware manufacturers.
+We haven't supported or updated this version in many many years, and unlike DOS, we suspect that it is very difficult to find hardware that supports it.
+We long ago moved to EDM-Mobile, which also runs on a no longer supported operating system but is still in use today by some hardware manufacturers.

 EDMCE is a Windows version of EDM developed for PocketPC 2002 operating systems such as one finds on the Ipaq and various other handheld computers (though not Palm).
 The program differs from standard survey programs in that it was specifically designed to help with piece proveniencing artifacts in archaeological sites.
 It uses a configuration file that the user designs (there is also a default configuration).
 It has menu fields to speed data entry and reduce errors.
 It allows user defined spatial units that can then be associated with various fields so that the total station can determine which unit a point comes from and so that defaults and ID numbers can be retained for those units.
 The program accepts data transfers from Topcon, Wild, Leica and Sokkia total stations (though Sokkia instruments have not yet been tested with this version).